 - Find an uninteresting activity.
 Read something uninteresting.
 Listen to relaxing music.
 When you start to feel drowsy, go back to bed.

-You also can adopt daytime habits that will help you sleep better at night, Dr. Walia says.
+In addition to these tips above, you can also adopt daytime habits that will help you sleep better at night, Dr. Drerup says.

 - Create a consistent sleeping and waking schedule — even on the weekends and days off work.
-“What works best is going to bed at the same time and waking up at same time every day,” Dr. Walia says.
+“What works best is going to around bed at the same time and waking up at same time every day,” Dr. Drerup says.

 - Avoid consuming drinks or food with caffeine before bedtime.
-Abstain from caffeine for at least five to six hours before you plan to retire, Dr. Walia says.
-“Caffeine can play a major role in getting a good night’s sleep,” she says.
+Don’t drink caffeinated beverages for at least five to six hours before you plan to retire, Dr. Drerup says.
+“Caffeine can play a major role in not getting a good night’s sleep,” she says.

 - Make your sleeping environment comfortable.
-The room should have a temperature that is not too warm or too cold.
+The room should be set at a temperature that’s not too warm or too cold.
 Find a mattress and pillow with a firmness level that you find restful.

-Chronic insomnia affects up to 20 percent of adults.
-Many adults don’t seek treatment for it.
+Chronic insomnia affects up to 15 % of adults, and many don’t seek treatment for it.

-It’s time to seek medical advice if you experience symptoms that last longer than a month or so.
-Ditto if lack of sleep interferes with your daytime activities, Dr. Walia says.
+If your symptoms last longer than a month or so, it’s time to seek medical advice.
+Ditto if lack of sleep interferes with your daytime activities, Dr. Drerup says.